Enid Crow: Education

-Style and Technique
+Style and technique

 Much of Crow’s work exhibits a self-portrait format in which she often dresses up as various characters.
 Most of her work is organized into series which usually abide by a certain theme or message.
-For example, she pictured herself as working class laborers in “Happy Workers”, gay man in “Faggots”, stereotypical male archetypes in “History of Mustaches”, and a class of people in distress in “Disaster.”
+For example, she pictured herself as working class laborers in “Happy Workers”, gay men in “Faggots”, stereotypical male archetypes in “History of Mustaches”, and a class of people in distress in “Disaster.”
 In these series, she adapts her looks, her clothes, and her surroundings to mimic the character she is trying to portray.
 Crow has stated that her characters are “Archetypal people and usually the way I think of the character is.”
 Many of her photographs are intentionally comical.